 Follow Up Points

 This method to send your CV directly the hiring manager is a very powerful job search strategy that is not being used across the market.
+Why don’t many candidates implement this strategy within their job search?
+The honest answer, they cannot be bothered.

 You could take this approach further and send your CV directly to the hiring manager where you know they are recruiting for a specific position.
 In this example, you could create another column in the Google Sheet with the specific role and add this to your email.